Yolokos/ShopWebsite/README.md

 # ShopWebsite
 ASP.NET Core MVC with Identity Website

-Used Library: JQuery, Ajax, Bootstrap 4;
+Used Library: JQuery, Ajax, Bootstrap 4
-Also used services: dadata.ru;
+Also used services: dadata.ru
-For hosting used: smarterpnet.net;
+For hosting used: smarterpnet.net
 DBMS: MySql;

 Web-Site